manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 #### The capability assessment of this repository fully discusses how McDonald's can painlessly realise the enterprise architecture vision shown in figures 1 & 2

 > [!NOTE]
-> Interested readers may want to a broad overview of the vision statement here:  https://github.com/manuelbomi/McDonalds-Golden-Arches-Intelligence-Core-A-Domain-Driven-Enterprise-Architecture/blob/main/README.md
+> Interested readers may want to access a broad overview of the vision statement here:  https://github.com/manuelbomi/McDonalds-Golden-Arches-Intelligence-Core-A-Domain-Driven-Enterprise-Architecture/blob/main/README.md
 >
 >